Updated: Mar 9, 2022

 A Brief History

-The history of Chakma presence in India is complicated by India's Partition post independence, but also goes much further back than that.
+The history of Chakma presence in India is complicated by India’s Partition post independence but also goes much further back than that.
 A.M.
-Serajuddin and John Buller's work on the Chakma Tribe of the Chittagong Hill Tracts in the 18th Century sheds light on the origins of the community's presence in the region which eventually came to be known as the Chittagong Hill Tracts (CHT).[iii]
-The paper points to the possibility of the Chakmas being classified as Mongoloid, going back to Arakan.
+Serajuddin and John Buller’s work, ‘ The Chakma Tribe of the Chittagong Hill Tracts in the 18th Century’ sheds light on the origins of the community’s presence in the region which eventually came to be known as the Chittagong Hill Tracts (CHT).[iii]
+The article points to the possibility of the Chakmas being classified as Mongoloid, going back to Arakan.
 Referring to Chakma traditions, it mentions that the people likely travelled through the Matamahuri valley and settled in present day Alikadam and southern Chittagong.
-The location of their settlement meant that there was a considerable influence of Bengali culture in terms of linguistic, culinary, and sartorial practices.
+The location of their settlement meant that there was a considerable influence of Bengali culture in terms of linguistic, culinary and sartorial practices.
 As the Mughal empire consolidated its presence in the neighbouring lands, the Chakma chiefs reached out to the Mughal rulers who agreed to open their borders in return for a tribute of 500 maunds of cotton.
 An attempt on the part of Chakma rulers to stop paying this tribute led to a Mughal attack which forced the Chakmas back to Arakan in 1724, only to return to Chittagong in 1737.

 Colonial Legacies and Postcolonial Dismemberment